vignettes/JMbayes2.Rmd

 risk model containing several terms.
 Moreover, it is often of scientific

-interest to select which terms/functional-forms per longitudinal outcome
+interest to select which terms/functional forms per longitudinal outcome

 are more strongly associated with the risk of the event of interest.
 To